AliSoftware/OHPDFImage/README.md

 * You may also use the `-[OHVectorImage scaleForSize:]` method that returns a `CGSize` containing the scale factors (both horizontal and vertical) to apply to scale the vector image to the given size.
 This basically returns the result of dividing the given `size` by the vector image's `nativeSize`, but also taking the `insets` into account.

 > Note: `sizeThatFits:` actually uses `MIN(width, height)` of these scale factors to determine the scale factor to "aspect fit" the image in the provided size.
-If you instead need to scale so image so it does an "aspect fill" scaling — cropping the image if necessary to fill the whole size — you may instead use `MAX(width, height)` to compute the scale and thus the size at which to render the image.
+If you instead need to scale the image so it does an "aspect fill" scaling — cropping the image if necessary to fill the whole size — you may instead use `MAX(width, height)` to compute the scale and thus the size at which to render the image.

 #### Example